 All features are tailored towards these audiences and usages.
 To that end, if you are in manufacturing and thinking about sales channel learning technology, you have to talk to BlueVolt.
 If you are not in manufacturing, you can skip these folks as too niche.

 LMS Name: BlueVolt

 - Manufacturing and service industries including their associations and member organizations.

-The BlueVolt team has developed close partnerships with the manufacturing and service industries, so they provide a tight tailored solution that is very specific to those audiences.
-BlueVolt is from that space, knows how to target that space and provides not only the LMS, but complimentary services such as video, webcast and course development.
+The BlueVolt team has developed close partnerships with the manufacturing and service industries, so they provide a tight, tailored solution that is very specific to those audiences.
+BlueVolt is from that space, knows how to target that space and provides not only the LMS, but also complementary services such as video, webcast and course development.

 Licensing and Certification:

 - When loading courses, you can create sub modules and programs of study, but I didn’t see assignment of credits, accreditation or anything like that.
 It is more about training sales channel organizations that are doing it more voluntary vs. trying to get accredited.
 There is the incentive concept of the $BlueBucks described below.